akira80d/jestter/README.md

 # Jestter
 STUB FIRST DEVELOPMENT.
-Jestter scaffold Jest Test File from your stub.
+Jestter is intended to aid Test for Jest.

 # Getting Started
 install Jestter using npm: